-INSTITUTE LOGISTICS: The Institute sessions begin at 6:30 PM on Monday, June 18 and conclude in the evening on June 23, 2012.
-Dormitory housing is open at 4:00 PM on June 18.
-Check out is by 11 AM on Sunday, June 24.
+INSTITUTE LOGISTICS: The Institute sessions begin at 6:30 PM on Monday, June 17 and conclude in the evening on June 22, 2013.
+Dormitory housing is open at 4:00 PM on June 17.
+Check out is by 11 AM on Sunday, June 23.
 On Sunday, there will be a labeled drop box for your key.
 DO NOT LEAVE YOUR KEY IN YOUR ROOM.
 If you lose your key or leave it in your room, you will be charged a $50 fee.
-We open at 6:30 PM on Monday, June 18 with a session about both the mechanics and the intellectual goals of the coming week.
+We open at 6:30 PM on Monday, June 17 with a session about both the mechanics and the intellectual goals of the coming week.
 This is followed by the first plenary session; the evening closes with a reception in the foyer of Filene auditorium in Moore Hall.
 The typical schedule for Tuesday-Saturday will be morning plenary (9:15 PM-12:30 PM), afternoon participant seminar (2-5 PM), and evening plenary (7:30-10:30 PM).
-There will be no seminar scheduled for Saturday afternoon A picnic dinner is scheduled for Wednesday evening at the BEMA (see map) and the final evening of the Institute features a banquet for all participants and speakers, which will be held in Alumni Hall in the Hopkins Center.
+A picnic dinner is scheduled for Wednesday evening at the BEMA (see map) and the final evening of the Institute features a banquet for all participants and speakers, which will be held in Alumni Hall in the Hopkins Center.
 With the exception of these events, you will be on your own for dining.
 There are a number of restaurants in downtown Hanover including, but not limited to: Molly's, Jewel of India, the Orient, EBA's, Yama, Murphy's, Salt Hill Pub, Boloco, The Canoe Club, and My Thai.

 In general, the Institute has two primary pedagogical forms: plenary sessions that feature talks by invited speakers and ongoing afternoon participant seminars that function as intensive workshops for work-in-progress by Institute participants.
 All plenaries will feature two or three invited speakers whose work will help to define the contours of the Institute theme; each talk will be 25-30 minutes in length, with the same amount of time reserved for questions and discussion by participants at the Institute.